Relational Art Therapy

 1:1 Art Psychotherapy

-A dedicated space to slow down, go inward, and be accompanied.
+A dedicated weekly space to slow down, go beneath the surface, and not be alone in what you find there.
 We work together to understand the root of what you're carrying, not just manage the symptoms.

 Each session is grounded in relational psychodynamic psychotherapy, a method that has no fixed way of working but is adapted to each person’s needs.
 I draw from different approaches to find what feels most supportive for you.
 Held online, weekly.